Real moduli space of stable rational curves revised: Computing -invariants of the operads , and

 \begin{corollary} The homology of the cobar construction of the cooperad ${\AsMd}$ dual to the operad $\AsM$ is equal to the operad $\Pois_1^{\odd}$.
 However, the cobar construction is not formal and the nonhomogeneous relation~\eqref{eq::As_Com} yields the existence of nontrivial $\infty$-products on $\Pois_1^{\odd}$ that make it equivalent to the mosaic operad $\Mos$. \end{corollary} \begin{proof} Consider, the Anick-type resolution of a (shuffle) operad (discovered in~\cite{DK::Anick}) whose generators are constructed out of intersections of leading monomials of the given Gr\"obner basis of an operad.
 This resolution is minimal if the leading monomials are quadratic.
 Therefore, the space of generators for the minimal resolutions for the operad $\AsM$ and its associated graded are the same:

 The differential in the Anick-type resolution replaces leading monomials by the corresponding relations in the Gr\"obner basis.
 Therefore, the differential can be split into part of homogeneity $2$ and the part of homogeneity greater than $2$.
-That is, the derivation $d_{\geq 3}$ maps $(\Pois_1^{\odd})^{\dual}$ to $\oplus_{k\geq 3}\underbrace{(\Pois_1^{\odd})^{\dual}\circ \ldots \circ (\Pois_1^{\odd})^{\dual}}_{k}$.
 The double bar construction explains that the generators of the minimal resolution coincide with the cohomology of the (co)bar construction.
 Consequently, the cohomology of the cobar constructions of ${\AsMd}$ and of its associated graded are the same vector spaces, meaning that the corresponding spectral sequence degenerates in the first term.

 To see the non-formality, we first note that operads $\AsM$ and $[\Pois_1]^{\ZZ_2}$ are not isomorphic.
 This is because the generators are singled out uniquely, up to scale, by their symmetries, and they satisfy different relations.
 But then the operads $\AsM$ and $[\Pois_1]^{\ZZ_2}$ are also not quasi-isomorphic, since they have no differential, and any quasi-isomorphism would in particular induce an isomorphism on the level of the cohomology operads.
 Finally it follows that the cobar construction of $\AsMd$ cannot be formal.
 Otherwise, the bar-cobar construction of $\AsMd$ would be quasi-isomorphic to the bar construction of $\Pois_1^{\odd}$, i.e., to $[\Pois_1]_{\ZZ_2}^\dual$.
 Of course, bar-cobar construction of $\AsMd$ is also quasi-isomorphic to $\AsMd$, and hence, dualizing, $[\Pois_1]^{\ZZ_2}$ and $\AsM$ were quasi-isomorphic, a contradiction. \end{proof}